zowe/cics-for-zowe-client/CONTRIBUTING.md

 | Documentation that describes the features of the Imperative CLI Framework | [About Imperative CLI Framework](https://github.com/zowe/imperative/wiki) |
 Versioning conventions for Zowe CLI and Plug-ins| [Versioning Guidelines](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md) |

-## Contribution Guidelines Specific to the Secure Credential Store Plug-in
+## Contribution Guidelines Specific to the CICS Plug-in

-The following guidelines apply specifically to the Secure Credential Store Plug-in for Zowe CLI:
+The following guidelines apply specifically to the IBM CICS Plug-in for Zowe CLI:

 -   None at this time.